-Teachers will make end of term judgements three times per year.
-In order to support their termly Teacher Assessment, teachers can use: knowledge of the children; children's books and independent learning; end of term assessment papers from which a programme of study can then be developed At the end of KS1 and KS2, teachers will Teacher Assess each pupil against the National Framework.
+Teachers will make end of term judgements three times per year using their knowledge of the children.
+They will use the White Rose end of term assessments to help inform this judgement.
+They will also use the information to find any common gaps to inform future planning and intervention.
+At the end of KS1 and KS2, teachers will Teacher Assess each pupil against the National Framework.
 National Tests will be taken at the end of KS2.